 Contents:

-- 1. Aims
+1. Aims3

-- 2. Legislation and Guidance
+2. Legislation and Guidance

-- 3. Roles and Responsibilities
+3. Roles and Responsibilities

-- 3.1 School Nurse and First Aiders
+3.1 School Nurse and First Aiders4

-- 3.2 Governing Board
+3.2 Governing Board5

-- 3.3 The Headmaster
+3.3 The Headmaster5

-- 3.4 The Staff
+3.4 The Staff5

-- 4. First Aid Procedures
+4. First Aid Procedures5

-- 4.1 In-School Procedures
+4.1 In-School Procedures5

-- 4.2 Off-Site Procedures
+4.2 Off-Site Procedures6

-- 4.3 Off-Site Overnight Trips
+4.3 Off-Site Overnight Trips6

-- 4.4 Exclusions from School
+4.4 Exclusions from School6

-- 4.5 Hygiene Procedures during First Aid
+4.5 Hygiene Procedures during First Aid7

-- 5. First Aid Equipment
+5. First Aid Equipment

-- 6. Supporting and Managing Pupils with Medical Conditions within School
+6. Supporting and Managing Pupils with Medical Conditions within School8

-- 7. Record Keeping and Reporting
+7. Record Keeping and Reporting8

-- 7.1 Reporting Accidents and Illnesses
+7.1 Reporting Accidents and Illnesses

-- 7.2 RIDDOR reports
+7.2 RIDDOR reports8

-- 7.3 Notifying Parents
+7.3 Notifying Parents9

-- 7.4 Documenting in iSams
+7.4 Documenting in iSams9

-- 8. Training
+8. Training

-- 9. Special Conditions
+9. Special Conditions 9

-- 10.Policy Review
+10.Policy Review

+To.i Oiley Neview

 Appendix 1.
-When to call 999
+When to call

+99911

+500

 Appendix 2.
-Supporting and Managing those with specific Medical Conditions in School: • Allergy and Anaphylaxis
+Supporting and Managing those with specific Medical Conditions in School:12

+Allergy and Anaphylaxis12

+• Asthma

+• Seizures

+• Diabetes

+Appendix 3.
+Head Injury and Concussion Policy22

+Appendix 4.
+Medicines/Over the Counter medications/Remedies Policy30

+Appendix 5.
+List of School Staff with First Aid qualifications

+Approved by Deard of Covernors

+Approved by: Board of Governors Date: